barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2023-03-sylea-rising.markdown

   - anchor: sector-map
 - anchor: party
 - anchor: resources
-- title: Session Notes
+- division: Session notes
-  anchor: session-0
-  children:
 - anchor: session-0
 ---

 <aside class="highlight">This campaign has not yet begun and the start date may change.</aside>